 Like product testing, diary surveys typically pay more than your average online survey because of how much more in-depth and time-consuming they are.

 Quick polls are exactly what they sound like; you’ll receive invitations for one-question surveys.
 These quick polls are usually pretty easy to do and relatively short.
 They’re even kind of fun and a nice break.
-They will sk you for example about your favorite food or drink.
+They will ask you, for example, about your favorite food or drink.

 Understanding LifePoints’ Rewards System

 LifePoints’ reward system is extremely straightforward.
-You’ll earn points as you complete surveys and other rewarded tasks and you can redeem them for PayPal deposits, gift cards, or donations to charity.
+You’ll earn points as you complete surveys and other rewarded tasks, and you can redeem them for PayPal cash, gift cards, or donations to charity.

 The payment method you choose will depend on your needs and circumstances.
-PayPal is obviously the most flexible, but it will take between 1,000 and 1,200 points to earn 10 dollars.
+PayPal is obviously the most flexible, but it will take 1,100 points to earn $10.
 Gift cards reward slightly more, but obviously, they’re not as useful as cash (unless you know for sure that you’re going to be using them).
 Finally, donating to charity–in this case, Unicef–is always a great option as well.

 You’ll need to have a minimum of 550 points on your account in order to withdraw a reward, so be sure to spend at least a couple of hours on the site to ensure that you hit that payout threshold before you stop using the service.